Nair18/Titanic-Disaster/README.md

 # Stepping into Data Analytics.
 ## Feel free to explore.
-##hey there how are you.
-# I am adding this new line once again.
+# Testing out git :p ...I am adding this new line once again.